 The EDGE statistical interface provides options for applying QC information to select collocations for validation.
 QC parameters are available for the respective satellites and ground truth radiosondes.
-Figures 6a through 7b illustrate
+Figures 6a through 7b illustrate the impacts of various sampling strategies with respect to satellites and radiosonde QC.
+The period of record is a 7day period in January 2009 for which the total sample size of candidate radiosondes for collocation was about 7000.

-Figure 6a: AIRS and IASI satellite-minusradiosonde mean and standard deviation differences for temperature using AIRS QC only.
+Figure 6a: AIRS and IASI Sat-minus-Raob mean and standard deviation differences for temperature at 500mb using Sat products which passed QC.